rbhat35/log-reducer/README.md

 Performance Improvement
 ===
 Early versions of our code were taking hours to reduce logs worth just minutes.
-We were able to drastically improve our runtime by exploiting the fact that logs are sorted chronologically, and thus, when searching for a particular parent or children of a node, we can use binary search.
+We were able to drastically improve our runtime by exploiting the fact that logs are sorted chronologically.

-For each new entry in the log, we perform forward_check and backward_check, the methods that ensure that two candidate events can be safely merged.
-If both checks pass (are true), we merge the two edges.
-However, we must also delete all parents' (predecessors) knowledge of the node. parents\[v\] stores a list of all the parents, and we use binary search to find the index where we must delete the reference to the node we just merged.
+In order to check forward and backward dependencies we need to access the parents and children for different nodes (If a directed edge goes from u to v, u is the parent and v is the child).
+The information of these parents and children are saved in the form of two adjacency lists.
+We populate these lists initially at the beginning of the algorithm.
+For every parent, its children (and their corresponded edges) and for every child, its parents (and their corresponded edges) are saved in the chronological order in these lists.

+According to the algorithm, after checking the dependencies, if there is a reduction i.e. two edges need to be replaced by 1, we eliminate the edge from the lists mentioned above.
+Since each edge has a unique id, we know the id that needs to be deleted (the edge that is redundant according to the reduction algorithm).
+Here, we use binary search to search the redundant edge id in the lists mentioned above, as opposed to using a linear search being used initially.

+This decreased the complexity from O(n) to O(logn) and drastically reduced the reduction time for large logs (for eg. 36 hour logs).